 Our dog behavior can change.
 We can become unsure about the new environment and we might act out.
 If you feel anxious about the move, some of us dogs will read that and become over anxious.
 If you are stressed and have little time for us, we might try to get your attention by chewing or barking, or my favorite pee on the floor.
 If you seem unsure in a new house, we might try to claim territory in that new house so we feel more comfortable.

 Don’t let this worry you.
-There are tons of things you can do to help the situation.
+There are tons of things you can do to help the situation like providing a dog friendly space.
 If we are acting out, the biggest thing you can do to make us feel better is continue to be consistent in our routine.
 You can also bring some of our favorite items with scents we already are familiar with to the new home so we know this is our place.
 Give us time to sniff around the house and the yard if there is one.
 Our noses are how we will become familiar with the new place and feel at home.

 Remember, we are in a new place, so spend time with us so we feel secure, work commands with us so we have familiar patterns and please keep us safe.
 You know some of us dogs are curious and if the door is open, we might find ourselves lost in a new neighborhood.